Squad No. 25

-Shirt Package – Cardiac Risk in the Young, Paul Daniels
+Shirt Partner – Cardiac Risk in the Young, Paul Daniels

 ‘The Ben Daniels Memorial Fund and Cardiac Risk in the Young (CRY) is delighted to sponsor Calum Haggett’s playing shirts.
 The Ben Daniels Memorial Fund works with CRY to provide cardiac screening for young people within Ben Daniels sporting community.
 Sadly 12 people a week in the UK collapse and die from heart problems they did not know they had.

 Ben Daniels was one of those 12.
 He played his cricket at the Old Elthamians CC.
 The Fund provides screening to young cricketers in Bromley, players within the North Kent Junior League and the Kent Development squads.

 Calum’s own personal journey into professional cricket is testament to the importance of being screened and we are delighted that he has kindly agreed that Ben’s Fund and CRY sponsor his shirts.

 His rise in the game is made even more impressive by the fact that a routine screening session in 2010 showed he had a heart condition which required open-heart surgery.

 An all-rounder, Calum extended his contract with the county in the winter after enjoying an impressive first season at the Spitfire Ground, St Lawrence.